 The Cotswolds of south central England is known for its rolling hills, stone villages, and hyphenated names, such as Stow-on-the-Wold and Bourton-on-the-Water.
 An extensive network of trails connects its small towns, many of which seem untouched by time.
 Hiking through the Cotswolds became especially appealing when I found a tour company that would arrange the lodging along the route and transport my bag each day.

 All that was left for me to do was walk.

 The circular route started and ended in Moreton-in-Marsh, the only village in the Cotswolds with a train station.
 The loop is fifty miles long.
 I chose to walk it over seven days—the shortest five miles, the longest eleven.
 Not much mileage per day but the extra time allowed me to explore the sights along the way.

 On a typical day, the B&B would serve a cooked breakfast at 8 a.m.
 Afterward, I would set out with my daypack across the fields and into the woods.
 Often there was a castle or ruined abbey to visit.
 I usually ate a picnic lunch, a sandwich and fruit purchased in one of the villages along the way.

 I would arrive at the destination village mid-afternoon and take my time poking around.
 Near 4 p.m., I would check into the B&B, where, without fail, I would find my bag waiting.
 The hosts would suggest a nearby pub for dinner.

 As routine as this may sound, no two days were the same.

 In the quire

-The main part of the cathedral was built in thirty-eight years (1220-1258), remarkable given its size and the technology available at the time.
+The main part of the cathedral was built over thirty-eight years (between 1220 and 1258), a remarkable feat given its size and the technology available at the time.